IT Sligo offers a range of purpose built student accommodation, self-catering options and digs.

 - All accommodation is owned and managed privately.

-- It is strongly recommended that students book their accommodation in advance in JULY.
+- It is strongly recommended that students book their accommodation in advance during the

 Student Accommodation List

 The Student Accommodation list is compiled by the Students’ Union from applications received from local landlords/agents who offer Purpose Built accommodation, Self Catering accommodation and Digs to Students at the Institute:

 A local area map is also available to download below which may assist in locating properties in near IT Sligo:Student Accommodation Map

 *This map is for reference only and is not an exact representation of the area.
 The Student Accommodation List and Student Accommodation Map are available from the Students’ Union by contacting:

 + 353 (0)86 773 7456